JesusVillenRuiz/Volume-Hand-Control/README.md

 pip install opencv-python
 ```

-If installing opencv fails, here you hace a guide of them: https://github.com/opencv/opencv-python/blob/master/README.md
+If installing opencv fails, [here](https://github.com/opencv/opencv-python/blob/master/README.md) you have a guide of them.

 ## Usage
 ### Mediapipe